craftercms/docs/source/system-administrators/activities/security/security-change-defaults.rst

     |

-* Replace default values for the DB root password and the DB ``crafter`` user password before starting Crafter CMS for the very first time.
+* Replace default values for the DB root password and the DB ``crafter`` user password before starting CrafterCMS for the very first time.

      .. code-block:: sh
         :caption: *CRAFTER_HOME/bin/crafter-setenv.sh*